- Career Highlights

 - Pianist, composer, and arranger

 - Leader of the Ayn Inserto Jazz Orchestra

 - Member of the Jazz Composers' Alliance

 - Performances with Bob Brookmeyer, George Garzone, Steve Lacy, Joe Lovano, and Frank Tiberi

 - Recordings include Clairvoyance by the Ayn Inserto Jazz Orchestra featuring George Garzone and Bob Brookmeyer

-- Music has been performed at Jazz at Lincoln Center Dizzy's Club Coca-Cola, 1999 IAJE Convention, Reno Jazz Festival, Billy Higgins Jazz Festival, New England Conservatory, Berklee, Montreux Jazz Festival, the Umbria Jazz Festival, and McGill University
+- Compositions have been performed at Jazz at Lincoln Center Dizzy's Club Coca-Cola, 1999 IAJE Convention, Reno Jazz Festival, Billy Higgins Jazz Festival, New England Conservatory, Berklee, Montreux Jazz Festival, the Umbria Jazz Festival, and McGill University

 In Their Own Words

 "The thing that's hard about college is that a lot is crammed into such a small amount of time.
 So what I encourage students to do is make [harmony] a part of their everyday music lives—not just knowing the math behind it or being mechanical about it, but knowing how it applies.
 Can you listen to a piece of music and hear what we've been doing without having to write anything down?
 How does this tie in?
 This is not meant to torture or inhibit you, rather it's meant to help make you grow.
 Everybody, including myself, is still learning.
 The idea of learning music—particularly at a college—is to take something that's been established for hundreds and hundreds of years and figure out how you can incorporate that but make it your own."